About Your Counselor

 - Guidance lessons– Classroom lessons focus on various topics, including emotional regulation, bullying, and friendships

-- 1:1 support- Because of the large number of students, school counselors are unable to provide regular, intensive therapy to individual students.
-I can meet with individual students for 1-3 sessions, provide referrals, and work with our staff to collaborate with outside providers.
+- 1:1 support– Because of the large number of students, school counselors are unable to provide regular, intensive therapy to individual students.
+I can meet with individual students for sessions, provide referrals as needed, and work with our staff to collaborate with outside providers.

-- Family support- Nurse Karen Johnston and I work with families to help them find needed support, including medical/mental health providers, food and clothing.
+- Family support– Nurse Scott Skoglund and I work with families to help them find needed support, including medical/mental health providers, food and clothing.
 We can help provide referrals for other needed services.

-- Responsive services- My #1 responsibility is to provide immediate support for students and families during times of crisis.
+- Responsive services– My first responsibility is to provide immediate support for students and families during times of crisis.

 How Students Are Referred